 Mailer

-Mailer module is abstraction of , and for email template and email subject rendering with variables.
-However, you can use mailer with plain html, or even replace mustache with another renderer (eg. ).
+Mailer module is abstraction of node-mailer, and mustache for email template and email subject rendering with variables.
+However, you can use mailer with plain html, or even replace mustache with another renderer (eg. nunjucks).

 To instantiate the Mailer class and prepare it for sending email you need to pass configuration as following: